Geronimo's Last Raid: Plot

+In Geronimo's Last Raid you have the decidedly unusual in Indian pictures.
+Aside from some remarkably splendid battles, involving more than 200 people, you are also shown many interesting customs of the savages never before made a part of Indian pictures.
+For instance, the Indians had a language of their own — a sort of wireless — a way of conveying messages by smoke signals.
+This is one of the many distinguishing touches given this subject that will make it delightful.
+By firing through the bunghole of a barrel, Pauline saves her lover from being burned at the stake — another decidedly new and novel touch that will please.

 Set around the capture and escape of Geronimo, a prominent Native American leader of the Chiricahua Apache, the film is a period drama involving a love affair between Lieutenant Parker and Pauline, Major Wilkins' daughter, and the jealous Captain Gray.
 Gray secretly releases Geronimo held prisoner at Fort Sill and Parker is dispatched to find Geromino.
 After succeeding in throwing the blame on Parker, Gray receives orders from Major Wilkins to take both Parker and Geronimo prisoners.
 Pauline learns of the ruse, however, and while attempting to warn Parker, is captured by Geronimo who also takes Parker prisoner.
 Parker and Pauline manage to escape.
 Subduing Captain Gray and his men, Geronimo prepares to execute them.
 Rescued by Lieutenant Parker, Gray nonetheless has him jailed to face a court-martial but Pauline finally clears Parker of the charges against him.